 Josh Malcolm joined the Continued family in 2016 and has since served in two different roles.
-He first came on board with the Education Technology team as an instructional technology coordinator and recently transitioned to CEU administrator for continued’s PhysicalTherapy.com.
+He first came on board with the Education Technology team as an instructional technology coordinator and transitioned to CEU administrator and assistant editor for Continued’s PhysicalTherapy.com.

 Malcolm spent several years as a music educator before going back to school to become a licensed physical therapist assistant (PTA).
 He went on to pursue a master’s degree in instructional systems and learning technologies and has applied his background in education, physical therapy, and instructional design to the positions he’s held with Continued.